Anders Jektvik

-Anders Jektvik (born in Hitra, Norway on 14 June 1982) is a Norwegian musician, singer, songwriter and guitarist.
+Anders Jektvik (born in Hitra Municipality, Norway on 14 June 1982) is a Norwegian musician, singer, songwriter and guitarist.

 He started in the formation Tefeilles as a guitar player.
 Their debut album was To hjærta.
 He left the band and continued his career as a solo artist.
 On 1 February 2013, he released his debut solo album entitled Aill kjeinne aill.